 Iranian Journal of Veterinary Science and Technology peer reviews all submitted manuscripts with contents in the scope of the journal.
 The following flowchart shows the peer review process.

-The submitted manuscript will be subjected to a primary review by the editor or a member of the editorial board for suitability and relevance of the findings to the scope of the journal and quality of the science presented in the paper (sufficient originality, having a message that is important to the general field of Veterinary Medicine, quality of data, novelty, English language, and overall manuscript quality) within two weeks.
-If the paper is evaluated to be relevant to the scope of the journal and having enough scientific rigor and novelty, it will be sent for the next stage.
-Otherwise, those manuscripts which are evaluated as not-appropriate in the initial review will be rejected at this stage.
+The submitted manuscript will be subjected to a primary review by the editor or one or more members of the editorial board for suitability and relevance of the findings to the scope of the journal and quality of the science presented in the paper (sufficient originality, having a message that is important to the general field of Veterinary Medicine, quality of data, novelty, English language, and overall manuscript quality) within two weeks.
+If the paper is evaluated to be relevant to the scope of the journal and has enough scientific rigor and novelty, it will be sent for the next stage.
+Otherwise, those manuscripts which are evaluated as not appropriate in the initial review will be rejected at this stage.

 The initial screen will be performed by the editorial office for the structure and format of the manuscript.

 The manuscripts which are found to be appropriate after the initial screen will be sent for external review by experts in the related field.
 We have prepared a checklist for reviewers that summarizes their evaluation of the manuscript.
 The items in this checklist are:

 2. ABSTRACT clearly presents objects, methods, and results.

 3. INTRODUCTION is well-structured and provides a rationale for the experiments described.